ehhdang/AMEX-Default-Prediction/README.md

 ![XGboost Confusion Matrix](images/supervised_learning/confusion_matrix.png)

 Below is a visual depiction of the AUC curve, which takes into account the false positive and false negative rates at various thresholds:

 ![XGboost AUC curve](images/supervised_learning/roc_curve.png)

-This good performance on the validation set does prove a simpled un-tuned xgboost to be a difficult baseline to outperform for more advanced models:
+This good performance on the validation set shows us that a simpled untuned xgboost will be a difficult baseline to outperform for more advanced models:

 #### Neural Networks:
 A similar approach can be followed with Feed-forward networks.
 The temporal nature of the data makes it suitable for Long Short Term Memory (LSTM) networks, and the fixed number of periodicity might permit the use of transformers.